zcdong/Devguide/book/fake-gps.md

 ```sh
 roslaunch mavros apm.launch fcu_url:=/dev/ttyUSB0:57600
 ```
-that's it!
+That's it!
 Your pixhawk now gets GPS data and the light should pulse in green color.